FanambyH/Final_Rec_Sys_App/README.md

 Fanamby T. RANDRIAMAHENINTSOA

 # Acknowledgements
-I warmly thank the DSI tutors for their valuable support and advice during the realization of this project.
+I am grateful to the Africa 2020 Intensive Data Science (DSI) Program for the wonderful opportunity to develop this project.
+Heartfelt thanks to the DSI tutors for their valuable support during the realization of this project.